tachiyomiorg/website/src/help/faq/application.md

 ## Miscellaneous
 ### What happened to the F-Droid version?
 F-Droid is no longer an officially supported option.
-Both the stable and dev builds now include an autoupdate mechanism.
+Both the stable and preview builds now include an auto-update mechanism.

 An unofficial F-Droid repo is available at [tachi.efreakbnc.net](https://tachi.efreakbnc.net).